akuity/terraform-provider-akp/docs/data-sources/cluster.md

 page_title: "akp_cluster Data Source - akp"
 subcategory: ""
 description: |-
-  Find a cluster by its name and Argo CD instance ID
+  Gets information about a cluster by its name and Argo CD instance ID
 ---

 # akp_cluster (Data Source)

-Find a cluster by its name and Argo CD instance ID
+Gets information about a cluster by its name and Argo CD instance ID

 ## Example Usage